furaga/UnityGUIDropdown/README.md

 ## What is this

-An implementation of dropdown for Unity script without  UI GameObject.
+An implementation of dropdown for Unity script without GameObject.
 There are GUI.Button(), GUI.Slider(), ... however **there is NOT GUI.Dropdown()**

-We implemented **GUIEx.Dropdown()**.
+Therefore, we implemented **GUIEx.Dropdown()**.

 ## How to use